Krylov-space anatomy and spread complexity of a disordered quantum spin chain: Disordered spin-1/2 chain and its Krylov chain

-Given that $H_0$ in Eq.~\ref{eq:ham-tfi} is composed solely of $\{\sigma^z_i\}$ operators, the basis $\{\ket{I}\}=\{\ket{\{\sigma^z_i\}}\}$ is simply the $\sigma^z$-product state basis.
-The $0^{\rm th}$ Krylov orbital, $\ket{k_0}$, is then simply a specific $\sigma^z$-product state, which we denote by $\ket{I_0}$.
-In our numerical calculations we consider $\ket{I_0}$ to be the $\sigma^z$-product state whose energy is closest to the middle of the many-body spectrum.
 With this choice, the entire set of Krylov-basis vectors $\{\ket{k_n}\}$ together with the parameters $\{a_n\}$ and $\{b_n\}$ describing the Krylov Hamiltonian, can be computed explicitly.
 Some details of the statistical properties of the $\{a_n,b_n\}$ are relegated to Appendix~\ref{app:anbn}, but one essential point should be mentioned here.
 Specifying an instance of the Hamiltonian in Eq.~\ref{eq:ham-tfi} requires only $\propto L$ independent random values of $J_i$ and $h_i$.
 By contrast, specifying the Krylov Hamiltonian requires $\propto \nh$ values of $a_n$ and $b_n$ (Eq.~\ref{eq:H-krylov-tridiag}).
 However, since the latter $\propto \nh$ coefficients are constructed from only $\propto L$ independent $J_i$ and $h_i$ values, strong correlations between the matrix elements of the Krylov Hamiltonian necessarily arise.
 As a result, the problem is very different from a conventional Anderson localisation problem~\cite{roy2020localisation,duthie2022anomalous,logan2025mf}, despite the Krylov chain being one dimensional.